k4c-ranking/k4c-2025/README.md

- # k4c-ranking
+# k4c-2025

-Kang Chiao CodeCombat Cup (K4C) is an internal programming contest by Kang Chiao Computer Science Honor Society (CSHS).
+Kang Chiao CodeCombat Cup (K4C) is an internal programming contest organized by the Computer Science Honor Society (CSHS), dedicated to promoting CS and fostering inclusivity.